GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/dynamic-table-config-2.png" alt="static" width="800"/>
 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/dynamic-table-config-3.png" alt="static" width="450"/>

-#### <a name="dynamic_column"></a> Dynamic column configuration
+#### <a name="dynamic_column"></a> Dynamic Tag Column

-A dynamic column configuration creates Data Catalog tags on BQ columns.
+This config type creates Data Catalog tags on BQ columns.
 The tags contain the results of SQL queries.
 Each SQL query is associated with a tag template field of the tag.

 The SQL queries can reference these variables:
 * $project = the BQ project of the table being tagged